gespinozac-utn/ISW-613/README.md

 ## Lista de trabajos y tareas.
 ### Workshops
 - [x] Create a php file that prints the current date and time.
+- [x] Create a PHP script which display the capital and country name from array and write a PHP script to calculate and display average temperature, five lowest and highest temperatures.

 ### Proyectos
 - [ ] Proyecto 1.